AxelAlemanD/weather-app/README.md

 * Use the app without internet connection: The app is designed to work even when the device has no internet connection.
 This means that users can access weather information pre-loaded or stored on the device, which is useful when they are in areas without connectivity or when mobile data is not available.
 * Web Browser, Android, and iOS Support: The app is compatible with multiple platforms, including web browsers, Android devices, and iOS devices (such as iPhone and iPad).

+## Requeriments
+* `nodeJS`

+## Installation
+How to Run this project
+You should have installed nodeJS before continuing with this guide Run this commands:

+1. `npm install -g @ionic/cli`
+2. `npm install`
+3. `ionic serve`

+That's it, the app should begin running in your browser.

+## Generate APK
+1. `ionic capacitor build android`
+2. The last command open Android Studio.
+Within Android Studio, click the "Run" button, select the attached Android device, then click OK to build, install, and launch the app on your device.

 ## Visuals
 ### Home Page
 https://github.com/AxelAlemanD/weather-app/assets/99099658/a32af17a-dbf5-446f-b428-2dea012c42c7